branflake2267/docs/packages/build-config-sencha/README.md

 ## Build
 Build the docs by running the node command in the bash script.
+This is what the build server will do.

 ### 1. Github sshkey
 * Add your sshkey to the git dash.